Ashley McGurkin, LCSW

 Therapist/Director of Marketing & Outreach

 Perrin is a licensed clinical mental health counselor and board-certified music therapist.
 She is a Charlotte-area native and received her Bachelors degree in Music Therapy with a Psychology minor from Queens University of Charlotte in 2016 and her Masters degree in Clinical Mental Health Counseling from Wake Forest University in 2020.
-She completed her music therapy internship at a hospital system in Columbia, SC working primarily with children, adolescents, and adults in inpatient and outpatient psychiatric care.
-Perrin has worked in music therapy private practice with a variety of populations ranging from toddlers to older adults with dementia.
-She completed her counseling graduate clinical hours working in Novant Health’s Adult Intensive Outpatient Program.
-Perrin incorporates strength-based, trauma-informed, mindfulness, CBT, and DBT approaches in her work.
+Perrin has 7 years of experience working in the mental health field including working in inpatient, outpatient, and private practice settings.
+Perrin incorporates strength-based, trauma-informed, mindfulness, art-based, CBT, and DBT approaches in her work and is passionate about helping clients achieve their potential by meeting them where they are while providing a safe and validating session environment.
 She is trained in EMDR therapy and Attachment-Based Family Therapy (ABFT).
-Perrin assists with the Adolescent Intensive Outpatient program, facilitates process groups, and sees individuals for counseling and music therapy sessions.
+Perrin is a co-founder of the Charlotte Student Mental Wellness Coalition, seeking to close the gap between students, school staff and administrators, and mental health practitioners in the Charlotte community.
+At Queen City, Perrin assists with the Adolescent Intensive Outpatient program, facilitates process groups, and sees individuals and families for counseling and music therapy sessions.
 In her free time, she enjoys traveling, walking her dogs, doing yoga, making music, reading, and an occasional Netflix binge.

 Callie is a Black Lab and Tibetan Terrier mix, and we are lucky to have her as our very own in house therapy dog.
 Callie was rescued from North Meck Animal Rescue as an 8 week old puppy in 2015.
 Since then Callie and Amy have been working hard, with the assistance of a training company, to advance her skills as a therapy dog.
 Callie passed her therapy dog test through Therapy Dog International just a few days after her first birthday.
 Since then she has done over 250 visits with hospice patients, senior living centers, and kids in behavioral health treatment programs and is continuously working towards advancing her status in the therapy dog world.
 Callie’s favorite population to visit are kids and teens and she loves to show them her tricks or provide snuggles when they’re feeling down.
 Callie continues her training regularly and is working towards identifying body language that indicates anxiety and/or trauma responses and respond in a way to alert you and provide you comfort.
 In her free time, she loves to swim and hike and will never turn down a treat.
 You may see Callie more regularly in the group setting and even time to time in an individual session if and when it is appropriate.